4ndronicus/displayDict/README.md

 # displayDict
-Prints the specified fields out of the list of dictionaries that are passed in.
+Prints the specified fields out of the list of dictionaries that is passed in.